brutdefut/ficisertligi/_posts/2021-11-14-laphroaig-four-oak.md

 <p id="english"></p>

 A young, travel retail bottling from Laphroaig Family.
-Released in 2017, Four Oak reflects an experimental approach from the distillery.
+Released in 2017, Four Oak reflects an experimental approach of the distillery.

 Nose; vanilla, lime, fresh-cut grass, pine honey and herbal notes.
-With time the whisky gets floral, sweeter and gentle; maybe too gentle.
+Over time, the whisky gets floral, sweeter and gentle; maybe too gentle.
 Palate; peat, toasted oak, smoke-grilled meat, iodine and spice.
 Slightly fruity and velvety at the back of the palate.
 Still young, needs more time.
 Finish; more iodine, malty dryness, smoke, oak, short to medium and warm.